 The audience of 13 Reasons Why very well understands that “No one’s clean” here and that’s what the writers have shown in the 3rd season too.
 The fact that every wronged person has a story behind their motives will make you question the existence of this very world.

-A new character named Ani has been introduced with Hannah.
+A new character named Ani has been introduced.
 She is the narrator of the story as well as the person who serves the audience the better side of Bryce Walker’s character.

 Apart from the mind-boggling storytelling and teen drama, I loved the character transformation of Clay, Jessica & Justin.
 Clay had a great transformation from 1st season to 2nd season and he gets even better in 3rd season but it was such a pleasure to see Jessica change for better and taking control of her life for good.